-- CDOT conducted extensive public involvement and outreach during the course of the EA, as summarized in Chapter 5 of the EA.
-Publication of the EA was announced through a mass mailing to surrounding - residents and property owners, mass e-mails to - Lakewood residents and businesses, website - announcements, coordination with neighborhood and business groups, and advertisements in local - newspapers and on public access television (Channel - A public hearing was held at the Lakewood City Council Chambers on Wednesday, July 22, 2009, to - collect comments on the EA.
-The hearing was - advertised through the same channels as the EA, as well as through flyers posted at local community - centers, businesses, churches, schools, and libraries. - The hearing was held in open house format and - included a 30-minute informational presentation - provided by CDOT and consultant staff in the Council - Chambers.
-Following the presentation, members of thepublic were given an opportunity to make oral - comments about the EA.
-The meeting was attended by - members of the public, City of Lakewood staff, CDOT - staff, FHWA staff, local business owners, and property owners.
+- CDOT conducted extensive public involvement and outreach during the course of the EA, as summarized - in Chapter 5 of the 5A Dublication of the 5A was - 9 in Chapter 5 of the EA.
+Publication of the EA was - announced through a mass mailing to surrounding - residents and property owners, mass e-mails to - 2 Lakewood residents and businesses, website - announcements, coordination with neighborhood and - business groups, and advertisements in local - newspapers and on public access television (Channel - 16 8). - A public hearing was held at the Lakewood City - Council Chambers on Wednesday, July 22, 2009, to - 9 collect comments on the EA.
+The hearing was - 20 advertised through the same channels as the EA, as - well as through flyers posted at local community - centers, businesses, churches, schools, and libraries. - 23 The hearing was held in open house format and - included a 30-minute informational presentation - provided by CDOT and consultant staff in the Council - Chambers.
+Following the presentation, members of the - public were given an opportunity to make oral - comments about the EA.
+The meeting was attended by - members of the public, City of Lakewood staff, CDOT - 30 staff, FHWA staff, local business owners, and property - owners.
 Approximately 96 people attended the - meeting, not including CDOT, FHWA, consultant, or - Lakewood staff.
-Two court reporters were present to - record oral comments on the EA, one in the open - ${\rm 35}$ $\,$ house area and one in the Council Chambers after the - 36 presentation.
+Two court reporters were present to - record oral comments on the EA, one in the open - 35 house area and one in the Council Chambers after the - 36 presentation.